oddbird/start-testing-preso/slides.rst

    I like to write tests.
 Even this slide deck has tests!

    I mostly do web development, but I've tried to keep this talk general.

+   I didn't create these things, but I've done a lot of work on them.

 ----